Monday, February 9, 2015

 2. "Death Sight"

 This is a bizarre story, and I'm not sure exactly how to summarize it.
 I guess I should start off by introducing the protagonist, Molly Lund, a shy girl with one brown and one blue eye.
 I'm trying to think of a reference to someone with heterochromia...
-I think one of the Ghostbusters have it.
+I think one of the Ghostbusters has it.
 I don't know.
 Cool condition, though.
 But anyways, Molly is constantly ostracized because she's a little strange.
 The school bullies torment her constantly, trying to get her to tell them test answers because, though they don't know it, she can see the future.
 Now I really want different colored eyes.
 But despite constant abuse, including throwing a rock through Molly's window and threatening to hurt her and her parents, Molly saves the bullies from a runaway train which would have hit them.
 Well, she's a better person than I, I guess.
 But if she had the power to change the future, couldn't she have just stopped herself from being the bullies' bitch in the first place?
 Oh wait, sorry guys, I guess I'm questioning the plot of a time travel-based children's story again.
 Moving on.

 3. "Fountain of Horror"